Dil (1990 film): Soundtrack

 The lyrics of all songs were written by Sameer, and the music was composed by Anand-Milind.
-The song "O Priyaa Priyaa" was originally composed by Ilaiyaraaja, and originally sung by Chithra & S. P. Balasubrahmanyam in the Telugu film Geethanjali.
+The song "O Priyaa Priyaa" was originally composed by Ilaiyaraaja, and originally sung by Chithra and S. P. Balasubrahmanyam in the Telugu film Geethanjali.

 Vocals for Khan and Dixit were performed by their then-frequent collaborators, Udit Narayan and Anuradha Paudwal in five and four songs, respectively.
 Sadhana Sargam lent her voice for the other two songs.

-The Song "Mujhe Neend Na Aaye" was also recorded by Alka Yagnik, which was likely scrapped and replaced with Anuradha Paudwal.
-However, it has surfaced online.

 The soundtrack was very popular.
 According to the Indian trade website Box Office India, with around 2,000,000 units sold, the soundtrack became the fourth highest-grossing album of the year.

+The song "Hum Pyar Karne Wale" was remixed in the 2026 film Dhurandhar: The Revenge, by Shashwat Sachdev.
+The remix version featured the original vocals by Narayan and Paudwal, with a rap performed by Qveen Herby.